Farantir/autostereogram/README.md

 ## usage
 to use the autostereogram.js in your own Projekts, simply tweak the settings in autostereogram\_settings and call create\_stereogram(depth,pattern) using a grayscale image as depth Map and a Vivid image as Pattern.
 If no pattern is given, the script will switch to random dot mode.

+create\_stereogram(depth,pattern) will return a canvas element with the "stereoimage" id.

 ## settings
 1. colum_width: defines the amount of pixels, each row will have